elunna/nerfhack-changelog/README.md

 * The trap disarms with a random 1 in 15 chance.

 * Slipping in grease traps can cause you or monsters to become paralyzed for a few turns and inflicts a small amount of damage.
+* Mud boots and water walking boots protect from slipping on grease traps.

 #### Door traps
 * Door traps actually explode in a ball of flame (Evil)